Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Explaining the use of Microservice Architectures

 ## What works

+Huang:
+- Good summaries on what each technology does
+- Excellent articles on Docker and Microservices

 Jukka:
 - All of the technologies in this document are clearly linked to one another so understanding was much easier this time.
 The document wasn't also too long.
 - The celery related technologies are much easier to understand in general

 ## Suggested improvements

+Huang:
+- Naming the links and highlighting the codes would improve readability
+- Picture to demonstrate the basic structure of Microservices
+- More subheadings to quickly determine what information is currently needed

 Jukka:
 - New supporting learning material (for example youtube)